 TO THE BRIERCREST COLLEGE STUDENT BODY!

-Week of Welcome Schedule (PDF)
+Week of Welcome Schedule (PDF to come)

 Campus and Caronport Maps:

 Before you begin the WoW Amazing Race, remember to follow

 You'll receive this guidebook in the mail (if you haven't already), but if you lose it or don't have it with you, this is an electronic version that you can access any time.
 It has a lot of key information to help you know what you need to do from the time you're accepted to the time you arrive on campus.
 It also contains information that will be useful throughout your time at Briercrest.

 Tip: Your parents might appreciate having access to this guidebook.
 It will answer many of their questions.